∑ The Google project to provide wireless broadband services to underserviced regions is called Loon.

 Course material (password-protected, will be updated throughout the term):

-As the slides will be updated, I will post them here for download and review, as PDF files and as HTML presentations.
+As the slides will be updated, I will post them here for download and review, as PDF files in an easy-to-print 2 slides per page format.
 The set of slides includes some I adapted from Prof. Schiller's slides for his textbook, a few slides are from the Tutorial on Wireless Sensor Networks by Deborah Estrin, Akbar Sayeed, and Mani Srivastava, and some slides are prepared by Nitin Vaidya for his tutorials on Mobile Ad Hoc Networks: Routing, MAC and Transport Issues and TCP for Wireless and Mobile Hosts: